HRAhvanouee/AML2AAS/README.md

 The **AML project of VERA**, based on standard AutomationML libraries, served as the input for our transformation.
 This pilot plant includes:

 - 8 process tanks with distinct roles in the chemical workflow
-- Over 70 sensors and 80 actuators
+- various sensors and actuators
 - A complex interconnecting piping system
 - Standard industrial components from common automation suppliers